livechat/chat.io-docs/site/content/apis-overview/properties.md

 ## Configuration

 Properties are configurable via [Configuration API](https://www.chat.io/docs/configuration-api/).
 They can be created whithin a license and they are groupped in namespaces, wchich help distinguish wchich property belong to who.
-If you create property namespace, this namespace will be named after your application id.
+Your namespace, will be named after your application id.

 There are several things that you can configure